 7. An excellent diuretic – Lemon accelerates the excretion of urine and thereby eliminates the toxins.
 The urinary tract is healthier when it is regularly cleaned.

-8. Due to the large amount of vitamin C, lemon water is used in the treatment of infections, wounds, allergies and sore throat.
+8. Due to a large amount of vitamin C, lemon water is used in the treatment of infections, wounds, allergies, and sore throat.

 9. Drink it instead of coffee – Even though it contains no caffeine, lemon water is an excellent replacement for your morning coffee.

 10. Freshens your breath, and relieves toothache and gum inflammation, but be careful – citric acid erodes the tooth enamel.
 This is the reason why you should drink the juice of half a lemon with plenty of water as too concentrated can be bad for your teeth.